St. Joan of Arc Catholic Academy: Jean Vanier Catholic Secondary School (1989–2020)

-The original school on the property, Tabor Park Vocational School, was built in 1964 and established by the Scarborough Board of Education in September 1965 as a less academically challenged high school.
+The original school on the property, Tabor Park Vocational School, was built in 1964 and established by the Scarborough Board of Education in September 1965 as a less academically challenging high school.
 However, Tabor Park closed in 1986 due to low enrollment.
 As a result of public funding of Catholic high schools, in May 1988, the SBE leased the Tabor Park property, which was reopened and named after Jean Vanier, the Canadian philosopher and founder of L'Arche, to serve the rest of Scarborough.